 If you've taken a few minutes to rule these things out and still have a problem then we can confirm the switch is bad by testing the circuit with a voltmeter and maybe get the unit working temporarily for a little heat at least.

 - If you have a voltmeter, shut off the power to the unit.
-Remove the wires from the pressure switch and test for voltage across the 2 terminals.
-If it measures "0" then the switch is closed when it shouldn't be (shorted or stuck).
+Remove the wires from the pressure switch and test for resistance (ohms) across the 2 terminals.
+If it measures "0" (or close to) then the switch is closed when it shouldn't be (shorted or stuck).
 If it measures "infinite" (O.L.) the switch is not shorted and could just be sticking open.
 Either way we'll need to replace the switch but perhaps we can still get it to work temporarily and get the heat back on for a bit.
 To do this...